Skip to content

 Will VR X-Racer or InCell VR work on iPhone 15 Pro?

-All four games installed and ran on iPhone 14 in our testing.
-The App Store flags say each title supports iOS 12 or later, and the 15 Pro is well above that floor.
+Yes.
+The App Store flags say each title supports iOS 12 or later, and the iPhone 15 Pro sits well above that floor, so both games install and run on it.

 Why did Google discontinue Google Cardboard?